-FHWA is funding the bridge replacement project and the USACE, New York District is permitting in-water work associated with the project under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act.
-The New York Department of Transportation (NY NYSDOT), the New York State Thruway Authority (NYSTA) and their contractors, will carry out the project.
-The FHWA is the lead Federal agency for the project for purposes of this ESA consultation and coordination under the National Environmental Policy Act.
-The USACE and U.S. Environmental Protection Agency (EPA) will authorize the transportation and ocean disposal of dredge material under Section 103 of the Marine Protection, Research and Sanctuaries Act.
-The US Coast Guard (USCG) will issue a permit under the General Bridge Act of 1946 for construction of the bridge because it crosses navigable waters of the United States.
+FHWA is providing funds for the bridge replacement project and the USCG will issue a permit under the General Bridge Act of 1946 for construction of the replacement bridge.
+The USACE, New York District is permitting in-water work associated with the project under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act.
+NYSTA and its contractors will design and construct the project.
+FHWA is the lead federal agency for the project for purposes of this ESA consultation and coordination under the National Environmental Policy Act (NEPA).